| | |

 Cannon Beach, Oregon

-Now, let’s travel to the charming Manzanita.
+Now, let’s travel to charming Manzanita.

 Manzanita